eyalz800/zpp_bits/README.md

 ```

 This example almost works, we are being warned that we are discarding the return value.
-we need to check for errors, the library offers multiple ways to do so - a return value
+We need to check for errors, the library offers multiple ways to do so - a return value
 based, exception based, or [zpp::throwing](https://github.com/eyalz800/zpp_throwing) based.

 The return value based way for being most explicit, or if you just prefer return values: